JumpTask logo

 • Choose your preferred music streaming services or stations

-• Earn with each minute you stay connected
+• Earn rewards with each minute you stay connected

 Pros: